 MeaTech3d has gained considerable attention over the past couple of years, adding significant investors such as Rami Levy of Rami Levy Hashikma Marketing and Steve Lavin of OSI Group.
 Rami Levy Hashikma Marketing is one of the largest Israeli retail supermarket chains and meat importers, while OSI Group is one of the largest global meat suppliers to McDonald’s and other fast food chains such as Subway and Starbucks.
 OSI Group has also worked with Impossible Foods to produce the Impossible Burger, helping quadruple its production by end of 2019.

 Mosa Meat created the very first lab-grown burger back in 2013 and has since been very open to investments.
-Their ongoing progress has raised over $9 million, as they look to launch lab-grown meat for retail in 2021.
+Their ongoing progress has raised over an incredible $85m in funding, as they look to launch lab-grown meat for retail in 2021.

 Investing and partnering with Mosa Meat can be initiated directly through their company website.
 Mosa Meat outlines investments into two types: Investments over €10,000 Investments below €10,000

 Updated Dec 15th, 2020: Mosa Meat no longer offers these types of investments.

 UPSIDE Foods (formerly Memphis Meats), was founded in 2015 by cardiologist Uma Valeti alongside Nicholas Genovese and Will Clem.
 Their goal was to focus on developing cell-cultured meat, poultry and seafood.